- What were you doing before joining Makers Academy?

 - What did you find difficult on the course?

 I think the most difficult part of the course is the emotional journey you go on.
 Some people are naturally ahead but people do struggle through it.
-Keeping your sense of self-worth stable for a long time is quite tricky as there are other aspects that can make or break your experience at MA, such as the support you get from your social circle.
+Keeping your sense of self-worth stable for a long time is quite tricky as there are other aspects that can make or break your experience at Makers, such as the support you get from your social circle.

 - What was your end of cohort project?